JonmarCorpuz/SecondBrain/Vulnerabilities/XSS.md

-Cross-Site Scripting is an injection attack where malicious JavaScript gets injected into a web application with the intention of being executed by other users
+Cross-Site Scripting is an injection attack where malicious code (*JavaScript*, *HTML*, *etc.*) gets injected into a web application with the intention of being executed by other users

+* If an application fails to distinguish between user input and the legitimate code that makes up a web page, attackers can inject their own code into pages viewed by others (*Comment sections*, *etc.*)
+* Attackers can have the victim's browser execute malicious script or code to do certain actions (*Steal cookies*, *Leak personal information*, *etc.*)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)